itmat/Normalization/README.md

   **-nu** :  set this if you want to return only non-unique mappers, otherwise by default
          it will return merged final sam.

-This will create `FINAL_SAM`.
+This will create `STUDY/NORMALIZED_DATA/EXON_INTRON_JUNCTION/FINAL_SAM`.
 Then, depending on the option given, it will make `FINAL_SAM/Unique`, `FINAL_SAM/NU`, or `FINAL_SAM/MERGED` directory and output final sam files to the directories created.
 A tag will be added to each sequence indicating its type (XT:A:E for exonmappers, XT:A:I for intronmapper, and XT:A:G for intergenicmappers).

 #### 7) Run sam2junctions

-By default, this will use merged final sam files as input.

     perl runall_sam2junctions.pl <sample dirs> <loc> <genes> <genome> [options]